snowplow/marketing-attribution-accelerator/content/_index.md

 #### Who is this guide for?

 - Data practitioners who would like to get familiar with further options for modeling Snowplow data.
-- Data practitioners who want to learn how to use the fractribution dbt package, to gain insight into ROAS figures using fractional attribution as quickly as possible.
+- Data practitioners who want to learn how to use the snowplow_fractribution dbt package, to gain insight into ROAS figures using fractional attribution as quickly as possible.

 ***